-Bryan University respects the rights and privacy of its students and acknowledge the responsibility to maintain confidentiality of personally identifiable information.
+Bryan University respects the rights and privacy of its students and acknowledges the responsibility to maintain the confidentiality of personally identifiable information.
 Student records are maintained for a minimum of five years from the student’s last day of attendance; academic transcripts are maintained indefinitely.

 FERPA is a federal law that affords students the following rights with respect to their education records:

 Exemptions: Items not considered part of the student’s record under FERPA include, but are not limited to, the following:

 Access Without Student Consent: The university will not permit access to, or release of, confidential information to any individual or agency without the written consent of the student, except to the following:

 Bryan University strives to provide access to varied materials, services and equipment for students, faculty and staff and does not knowingly condone policies or practices that constitute an infringement of Federal copyright law.

 Transmitting (including peer-to-peer) or downloading any material that you do not have the right to make available and that infringes any patent, trademark, trade secret, copyright or other proprietary rights of any party is prohibited.
 Installing or distributing pirated or unlicensed software is also forbidden.
 Violation of these requirements may subject students, faculty and staff to civil and criminal liabilities as well as possible dismissal from the institution.
 Students, faculty or staff who violate federal copyright law do so at their own risk.
 Copyright status is applied to a work as soon as it is created.
 Users should assume that all writings and images are copyrighted.